Scientific Exchanges

 Can co-applicants be listed somewhere in the proposal?

-When submitting an application for a research visit, the person employed in Switzerland is the only applicant.
+When submitting a proposal for a research visit, the person employed in Switzerland is the only applicant.
 For a scientific event, co-applicants are allowed, but they must fulfill the same criteria as the main applicant.
-Co-applicants must also submit all due documents (CV, list of recent publications, self-declaration).
+Co-applicants must also submit all required documents.

-Can the Scientific Exchanges grant also provide financial support to researchers who wish to take part in conferences or other events outside Switzerland?
+Can a Scientific Exchanges grant also provide funding to researchers who wish to take part in conferences or other events outside Switzerland?

-No, this option is not included in the funding instrument.
-In the case of scientific events, the funding instrument can only support participants from outside Switzerland.
+No, this option is not included in this funding scheme.
+In the case of scientific events, the funding scheme can only support participants coming from outside Switzerland.
 The scientific events themselves must take place in Switzerland.
-An exception may be possible if there are scientific reasons that an event is not possible in Switzerland (e.g. if a workshop includes field work).
-However, such cases always have to be discussed in advance with the SNSF.
+An exception may be possible if the added scientific value of the event would be substantially diminished if it were to place in Switzerland (e.g. a workshop that includes field work activities), though in such cases a clear institutional link to Switzerland must be demonstrated[MK4.1][AF4.2][MK4.3].
+Such cases should always be discussed in advance with the SNSF.

 Monthly rate of CHF 3500 for countries in the list of the Development Assistance Committee (DAC): Can this be used for research visits to as well as from the countries in question?